Ultimagen/healthomics-workflows/README.md

 2. Pull and push the required public containers to your private ECR by following the steps here:

     a.
 Pull from docker hub or broad gcr into your local ecr

     b.
 Grant AWS HealthOmics permission to access your private ECR by following the instructions [here](https://docs.aws.amazon.com/omics/latest/dev/permissions-resource.html#permissions-resource-ecr).

-3. Import your input files into a S3 bucket.
+4. Import your input files into a S3 bucket.
-4. Create an OmicsService role to access your resources by following the instructions [here](https://docs.aws.amazon.com/omics/latest/dev/setting-up-workflows.html).
+5. Create an OmicsService role to access your resources by following the instructions [here](https://docs.aws.amazon.com/omics/latest/dev/setting-up-workflows.html).

 ii.
 Download the workflow folder as a zipped file, this should include main wdl file on the top level folder, tasks folders and <workflow_name>_params.json .
 You can save this zipped file locally or in a S3 bucket.

 iii.
-Download the parameter template for your desired use case from input_templates folder.
-You can save this file locally or in a S3 bucket.
+Download locally the parameter template for your desired use case from input_templates folder.

 iv.
 Modify and save the workflow scripts and parameter templates to meet your needs:
    - Update **tasks/globals.wdl** with the urls of you private ECR images.